Chapter Nine: The Endless Maze

 “She’s not that way or that way –” Morrow stabbed his finger in a couple of directions “– she’s that way!”
 He waved his arm vaguely.

 “Whatever, you don’t understand.
 Come on!”
 Morrow rolled to his feet, waving for me to follow him.
 I jumped up and ran after him.
-He was probably just going to lead me on a wild goose chase, but the other option was my own wild goose chase after Yali, and I didn’t have any idea where I was going either.
+He was probably just going to take me Seeking without a spark, but my other choice was to keep looking for Yali, and I didn’t have a spark for that either.

 Morrow led me through one of the doors, probably picking it out at random.
 We weaved in and out between some floating curtains, quickly losing all sense of where we’d come from.
 Pushing past the dozenth curtain, we found ourselves in front of a huge wooden gate.